The amino acid sequence of a wildtype peptide is as follows: Met-... | Channels for Pearson+

 The amino acid sequence of a wildtype peptide is as follows: Met-Cys-Cys-Tyr-Arg-Arg-Val-Thr-Tyr-Thr.
-The mutant form of the same peptide is as follows: Met-Cys-Cys-Tyr-Ser-Arg-Val-Thr-Tyr-Thr.
-Using the genetic code table in your genetics textbook, identify the nucleotide(s) that altered, resulting in the production of the mutant peptide.
+The mutant form of the same peptide is as follows: Met-Cys-Cys-Tyr.
+Identify the type of mutation in the mutant form of the peptide.

 The amino acid sequence of a wildtype peptide is as follows: Met-Cys-Cys-Tyr-Arg-Arg-Val-Thr-Tyr-Thr.
-The mutant form of the same peptide is as follows: Met-Cys-Cys-Tyr-Ser-Arg-Val-Thr-Tyr-Thr.
-Using the genetic code table in your genetics textbook, identify the nucleotide(s) that altered, resulting in the production of the mutant peptide.
+The mutant form of the same peptide is as follows: Met-Cys-Cys-Tyr.
+Identify the type of mutation in the mutant form of the peptide.

 ANSWERS OPTIONS